-- Why is the Moon bright on some nights?

-- Why does the Moon change its shape?

-- How can we find out what the surface of the moon is like?
+- Why does the Moon change its shape? - How can we find out what the surface of the moon is like?

 5.1 Features of the moon

 Remember when we looked at the features of the Earth.
 Now, let's take a look at the features of the moon.
 Let's go visit the Moon!
 You already built rockets in class.
 Now let's pretend that we are the astronauts on our rockets and we are going to explore the Moon.